 The Q 1200 has one stainless steel burner tube that delivers a claimed 8,500 BTU's.
 It heats up quickly, cooks evenly and leaves beautiful char marks.
 We found that cooking time on this grill was less than expected for such a small product.The Dash from Blackstone is the next closest contender tested at 7,000 BTU's, but it doesn't get extremely hot or cook evenly.
 The product with the highest BTU output tested is the Coleman RoadTrip LXX.
 It cooks hot, fast, and evenly.

 The Q 1200 makes grilling simple and fun.
 Its push-button electronic ignition starts with just one press of the button every time.
 It has an infinite control burner valve that allows the flame to be adjusted to clear low, medium and high settings, and the built-in temperature gauge allows for even greater temperature control.
 This grill does cool down quickly when the lid is open though, so when you're doing your flipping, make it quick.
 The regulator is attached snugly, and the grease trap is large, easy to take on and off, and comes with a disposable (or reusable) aluminum insert.The Coleman RoadTrip LXX Grill, a stand-alone cart style product with dual burners, also received a high score in this metric, while the Editors' Choice Napoleon grill proved most controllable.
 The Cuisinart Petite Gourmet Portable Gas Grill scored well in this area as well.

-At 31 pounds, this baby is kind of heavy for a tabletop grill.
-We tested four tabletop products and only the Smoke Hollow Vector Series was heavier, and it has a built in smoker.
-The other two tested are over ten pounds lighter.
-But, this grill has a cast aluminum lid and body which means no rusting or flexing, and a glass-reinforced nylon frame.
+At 31 pounds, this baby is heavy for a tabletop grill.
+We tested six tabletop products and only the Smoke Hollow Vector Series was heavier, and it has a built-in smoker.
+The others tested are up to fifteen pounds lighter.
+This grill has a cast aluminum lid and body which means no rusting or flexing, and a glass-reinforced nylon frame.
 This grill is sturdy and durable and will likely last a very long time.
-The lightest model we tested is the Cuisinart Petite Gourmet Portable Gas Grill.